tlong314/cmgame/README.md

 graphScalar - How much real numbers are scaled into the number of pixels on screen.
 For instance, if this is 30, then there will be 30 pixels between the point (0, 0) and the point (1, 0).
 Note: if your graphScalar and tickDistance do not match, this may be confusing to the user.
 Try to keep one a multiple of the other.

 soundOn - A boolean: true to allow sound effects to play, false to mute them.
 Defaults to false.
+Note: most browsers require user interaction before playing sound (having a start button to click is an easy way to overcome this).

 musicOn - A boolean: true to allow music (generally longer sound files) to play, false to mute them.
 Defaults to false.
+Note: most browsers require user interaction before playing sound (having a start button to click is an easy way to overcome this).

 saveName - A string to use as the localStorage key for saving this game's state details.
 Essentially your "save file name".
 If not provided, one will be generated.
 (If you do not invoke save() or load() methods this value is never used)